cronvel/terminal-kit/doc/screenbuffer.md

 This resizes the *screenBuffer*.

 If only the *width* and the *height* is given, the *screenBuffer* will shrink/enlarge from its right-side and bottom-side.
-With the four properties, it is possible to define where the current *screenBuffer* area will land after the resize.
+With the four properties, it is possible to define where the current *screenBuffer* content will land after the resize.